U.S. Route 59

-U.S. Route 59 (US 59) is a north–south United States highway (though it was signed east–west in parts of Texas).
-A latecomer to the U.S. numbered route system, US 59 is now a border-to-border route, part of the NAFTA Corridor Highway System.
-It parallels U.S. Route 75 for nearly its entire route, never much more than 100 mi away, until it veers southwest in Houston, Texas.
-Its number is out of place since US 59 is either concurrent with or entirely west of U.S. Route 71.
-The highway's northern terminus is 9 mi north of Lancaster, Minnesota, at the Lancaster–Tolstoi Border Crossing on the Canada–US border, where it continues as Manitoba Highway 59.
-Its southern terminus is at the Mexico–US border in Laredo, Texas, where it continues as Mexican Federal Highway 85D.
+U.S. Route 59 (US 59) is a north–south U.S. highway (though it was signed east–west in parts of Texas).
+A latecomer to the U.S. Highway System, US 59 is now a border-to-border route, part of the NAFTA Corridor Highway System.
+It parallels US 75 for nearly its entire route, never much more than 100 mi away, until it veers southwest in Houston, Texas.
+Its number is out of place since US 59 is either concurrent with or entirely west of US 71.
+US 59 also goes into St Joseph seeing I-229 and I-29.
+The highway's northern terminus is 9 mi north of Lancaster, Minnesota, at the Lancaster–Tolstoi Border Crossing on the Canadian border, where it continues as Manitoba Highway 59.
+Its southern terminus is at the Mexican border in Laredo, Texas, where it continues as Mexican Federal Highway 85D.

 Route description

 Texas

-U.S. Highway 59 (US 59) in the U.S. state of Texas is named the Lloyd Bentsen Highway, after Lloyd Bentsen, former U.S. Senator from Texas.
-In northern Houston, US 59, co-signed with Interstate 69 (I-69), is the Eastex Freeway (from downtown Houston to the Liberty County/Montgomery County line).
-To the south, which is also co-signed with I-69, it is the Southwest Freeway (from Rosenberg to downtown Houston), which is one of the busiest sections of freeway in the United States with a vehicle count, as of 2006, over 330,000 vehicles per day just outside the Loop.
+US 59 in the state of Texas is named the Lloyd Bentsen Highway, after Lloyd Bentsen, former U.S. senator from Texas.
+In northern Houston, US 59, co-signed with I-69, is the Eastex Freeway (from Downtown Houston to the Liberty–Montgomery county line).
+To the south, which is also co-signed with I-69, it is the Southwest Freeway (from Rosenberg to Downtown Houston), which is one of the busiest sections of freeway in the United States with a vehicle count, as of 2006, over 330,000 vehicles per day just outside the Loop.

-US 59 (overlapped by US 71) actually straddles the border between Texas and Arkansas north of I-30 near Texarkana, with the east side of the highway on the Arkansas side and the west side of the highway on the Texas side.
-In the past, both highways remained on the border past I-30 as State Line Avenue to downtown Texarkana; today, only US 71 does so.
+US 59 (overlaped by US 71) actually straddles the border between Texas and Arkansas north of I-30 near Texarkana, with the east side of the highway on the Arkansas side and the west side of the highway on the Texas side.
+In the past, both highways remained on the border past I-30 as State Line Avenue to Downtown Texarkana; today, only US 71 does so.
 Nearly 90% of this route is designated to become part of I-69 in the future.
 Currently, 75 mph speed limits are allowed on US 59 in Duval County and portions of northern Polk County.

-From the southwestern suburbs of Houston to downtown Houston, U.S. 59 is commonly referred to as the "Southwest Freeway", sometimes derisively as the "Southwest's Best Freeway."
+From the southwestern suburbs of Houston to Downtown Houston, US 59 is commonly referred to as the "Southwest Freeway", sometimes derisively as the "Southwest's Best Freeway."
 Supporting 371,000 vehicles per day, it is one of the busiest freeways in the United States.
-U.S. 59 is known as the "Eastex Freeway" in the north/northeast part of the Houston region.
-At the Mexico–US border, it ends at the World Trade International Bridge in Laredo, Texas.
-In Laredo, U.S. 59 is co-signed with both Interstate 69W (I-69W) and Loop 20, and has an intersection with Interstate 35 which ends at the Juarez-Lincoln International Bridge.
-After crossing the bridge into Mexico, Interstate 35 continues as Mexican Federal Highway 85 in Nuevo Laredo, which then runs through Mexico and Central America and ends in Panama at the Panama Canal.
+US 59 is known as the "Eastex Freeway" in the north/northeast part of the Houston region.
+At the Mexican border, it ends at the World Trade International Bridge in Laredo, Texas.
+In Laredo, US 59 is co-signed with both I-69W and Loop 20, and has an intersection of I-35 which ends at the Juarez-Lincoln International Bridge.
+After crossing the bridge into Mexico, I-35 continues as Mexican Federal Highway 85 in Nuevo Laredo, which then runs through Mexico and Central America and ends in Panama at the Panama Canal.